Branko Grims

-Branko Grims (born 26 August 1962) is a Slovenian politician.
+Branko Grims (born 26 August 1962) is a Slovenian politician for the Slovenian Democratic Party.

+Early life and education

 Grims was born in Kranj and earned degrees in science and geology.

+Political career

-After his studies Grims worked in local politics in Kranj before embarking in national and European politics.
+After his studies, Grims worked in local politics in Kranj before embarking in national and European politics.

 He was elected as Slovenian Democratic Party member of the European Parliament in 2024.
 He was a co-founder of the Slovenian Democratic Party and served in the National Assembly from 1990 to 1992 and 2004 to 2024, and in the National Council from 1997 to 2002.

 In 2024, Grims stated "we need remigration" in his first speech to the European Parliament, suggesting "sending all those who abuse the acquis communautaire and asylum law back to where they came from".